fujita-y/digamma/README.md

 - `(future-wait-for <future> <msec>)`: Blocks with a timeout; returns `#t` if timed out, `#f` otherwise.
 - `(future? <obj>)`: Returns `#t` if the object is a future.

-### Asynchronous I/O
+### Asynchronous I/O and Networking

-Digamma provides non-blocking, fiber-aware I/O using **Boost.Asio**.
+Digamma provides non-blocking, fiber-aware I/O and HTTP capabilities using **Boost.Asio** and **Boost.Beast**.
 Operation completion is integrated directly into the fiber scheduler (Round Robin pattern), allowing fibers to suspend while waiting for I/O and resume automatically when data is available:

 - **Seamless Integration**: Asio's `io_context` is polled directly by the fiber scheduler's `suspend_until()` hook, ensuring that I/O completion handlers run inline on the main thread and fulfill futures immediately.
-- **Future-based I/O**: Asynchronous I/O primitives return **future** objects, enabling clean, non-blocking code using standard fiber synchronization.
+- **Future-based I/O**: Asynchronous networking primitives return **future** objects, enabling clean, non-blocking code using standard fiber synchronization.

 #### Primitives

 - `(get-bytevector-n-async <port> <n>)`: Initiates an asynchronous read of at most *n* bytes from the specified input port.
 Returns a future that will be fulfilled with a bytevector containing the data read, or EOF.
+- `(https-get <url> <port>)`: Performs a fiber-aware, non-blocking HTTPS GET request.
+The calling fiber suspends while the network request is in flight.
+Returns the response body as a string.
+- `(https-get-async <url> <port>)`: Initiates an asynchronous HTTPS GET request on a detached fiber.
+Returns a future that will be fulfilled with the response body as a string.

 ### Foreign Function Interface (CFFI)